Looking for the latest email marketing statistics for 2025? Your search ends here.

 6. How do marketers drive traffic to their landing pages?

-Email is the BIGGEST traffic source for most businesses to their landing pages (21%), according to GetResponse.
-17% don’t use dedicated landing pages,16% of traffic comes from organic social media, and organic search contributes 14% of landing page traffic.
+According to GetResponse, email is the biggest traffic source for most businesses’ landing pages (21%).
+However, 17% donโt use dedicated landing pages,16% of traffic comes from organic social media, and 14% of landing page traffic comes from organic search.ย

 7. Do videos in email help with conversions?